-Running a restaurant means every marketing dollars have to count.
+Running a restaurant means every marketing dollar have to count.
 One of the biggest questions owners face is: “Should I put my budget into Local SEO or Ads?”
 Both strategies can bring in new customers, but they work in very different ways.

 But which option actually gives restaurants a better return on investment (ROI)?
 In this blog, we’ll compare Local SEO and Ads side by side — looking at costs, timelines, and results — so you can make the smartest choice for your restaurant’s growth.